BryantCabrera/tutor-me/README.md

 ### E. Next Steps
 1. Unsolved problems
     - [ ] Once logged in, a user can still access other user's edit pages by typing "/edit" after the other profile page's show route url.
 I will need to create an if statement using sessions to block access to that particular route from anyone except the account's owner.
-    - [ ] Update route incorrectly handles addition of information to subjects property
+    - [ ] Update route incorrectly handles addition of information to a model's subjects property
 2. Planned features
     - [ ] Connect scheduling API with intuitive user interface that updates data models' availability property
     - [ ] Comments